agentlang-ai/agentlang-docs/docs/language/reference/data-model/attribute.md

 # Attribute

 You may find that some attribute specifications repeat themselves in different records.
 For instance, the specifications for phone number and zip code could repeat for customers, suppliers and other records.
 So having a reusable specification for these attributes can become handy.
-The `attribute` declaration can help us here.
+The `attribute` construct can help us here.

 **Example**